| FREQUENTLY

 much does a Home Inspection Cost?

-- Why should my NEW home be inspected?
+Why should my NEW home be inspected?
+Is

 a home inspection a guarantee, warranty or insurance